ALIENQuake/ProjectInfinity/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Question
+name: Discussion
-about: Any kind of general question
+about: Any kind of general discussion or question
 title: ''
-labels: question
+labels: discussion
 assignees: ALIENQuake
 ---